TCM Automation Docs

 Attachments

-Every SDK exposes a single uploadAttachment call that bundles the presign + PUT + commit.
-Reach for the raw API only if you’re uploading from a language we don’t ship an SDK for.
+Every SDK exposes a single uploadAttachment call that performs this upload and returns the ref.
+The file is linked to the execution automatically, so you don’t need to pass the ref anywhere else.
+Use the raw API (the curl tab) if you’re uploading from a language we don’t ship an SDK for.

 Example